aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

 }
 ```

-In this example, the response only contains the updated product and basket details.
+In this example the response only contains the updated product and basket details.

 # Delete products

 Removing product entries from the basket is done by using a DELETE request to the URL of the ordered product.
-In our example before, the URL is:
+In our current example the URL is:

 ```
 http://localhost:8000/jsonapi/basket?id=default&related=product&relatedid=0